 The European Union uses the EN 388 standard to test mechanical properties like cut resistance (as well as abrasion, tear, puncture, and impact).
 After testing, a CE (Conformité Européenne) certification is granted to verify a product has properly been tested and reported.
 Safety gloves must have a CE certification in order to be sold into the European Union, and because of this requirement, many manufacturers in North America will seek CE compliance, as well as other parts of the world.

 The ANSI/ISEA 105-2016 standard established the ASTM F2992-15 test for measuring cut resistance in 2016, which uses a Tomodynamometer (TDM-100) machine to test the amount of weight necessary for a blade to achieve cut-through of PPE material.
 Here’s how the test works:

-The EN388 references two different test methods: the Coup test and the ISO 13997 test.
-The Coup test determines a material’s cut resistance rating through the counts of rotations needed for a circular blade, moving laterally, to cut through the material.
-The Coup test is not recommended for materials with high levels of cut resistance, because it can dull the blade, resulting in inaccurate testing.
+The EN 388 references two different test methods: The Coup Test and the ISO 13997 test.
+The Coup Test determines a material’s cut resistance rating through the counts of rotations needed for a circular blade, moving laterally, to cut through the material.
+The score is based on the ratio of rotations it takes to cut through the sample vs the control sample.
+This test is not recommended for materials with high levels of cut resistance, because it can dull the blade, resulting in inaccurate testing.

 Understanding the basics of cut resistance ratings and methods may not have a direct impact on the safety at your worksite, but it can help you choose PPE that will.
-Educating not only yourself but your employees on safety standards is a vital part of taking work sites one step closer to zero injuries.
+Educating not only yourself but your employees on safety standards is a vital part of taking worksites one step closer to zero injuries.